If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Treating Nosema Infections with Tea Tree Oil

-A simple recipe for preparation of a tea tree oil treatment for Nosema:
+A simple recipe for the preparation of a tea tree oil treatment for Nosema:

-- Add about 1 teaspoon of the tea tree oil into ½ a cup of water.
+- Add about 1 teaspoon of the tea tree oil to ½ a cup of water.

 - Then added to ½ a gallon of water.